 - 19. The Lawyer withdrew funds from trust in payment of legal fees without first preparing, finalizing, and/or delivering bills to the clients.
-The Lawyer's records show that he performed sufficient work to earn the fees he charged clients as of the dates of withdrawal from trust and deposit into the Firm's general account. - 20.
-The Lawyer's standard practice was to send invoices to clients by mail or have them picked up by clients.
-Where the Firm's accounting folder had an invoice with "Copy" stamped on it and it was unsigned, the Lawyer assumed the invoice was sent out.
+The Lawyer's records show that he performed sufficient work to earn the fees he charged clients as of the dates of withdrawal from trust and deposit into the Firm's general account.
+No clients of the Law Firm were missing any funds as a result of the Firm's practices. - 20.
+The Lawyer's standard practice was to send invoices to clients by mail or have them picked up by clients, and maintain copies of the invoices in the client file or accounting folder.
 There is insufficient documentation to show that the invoices were delivered to the clients prior to the trust withdrawals, or at all. - 21.
-The Lawyer was not entitled to withdraw funds from trust for his fees until after a proper account was prepared, signed and delivered to the client.
+The Lawyer was not entitled to withdraw funds from trust for his fees until after a proper account had been prepared, signed and delivered to the client.